6 Sustainable Gardening Tips for Animal Lovers

 6. Don’t leave the lights on.
 Whether it’s taking a self-care day, observing the Sabbath, or relaxing into a guided meditation, our spiritual traditions provide us tools for resting.
 Of course, all beings need rest.
 Carelessly leaving exterior lights on can exhaust winged beings to the point of death.
 Light your world only when necessary.
 And check out yellow CFL or halogen bulbs that don’t attract fliers and use less energy.

 Of course, a spiritual life is not just about our compassionate “thou shalt nots.”
 Think about how you can infuse sacred moments of more-than-human connection into your days.
 Try a morning practice of outflowing loving-kindness for the four-legged and winged around you.
 Move your yoga practice outside.
 Meditate with chipmunks.
-Consider how your spiritual practices can inter-be with your entire environment.
+It's about more than just sustainable gardening: Consider how your spiritual practices can inter-be with your entire environment.

 In the spirit of interbeingness, Deacon and Buba-ji have taken up a spiritual cattitude (admittedly pressured by their humans).
-Rather than going outside, they now observe nature from their own cat-io.
+Rather than going outside to play in the organic garden, they now observe nature from their own cat-io.
 Heart overflowing, I recently watched them chittering with a chipmunk on the other side of the wire mesh wall.
 I considered it choir practice.